 Bangkok is known for its excellent hotel rates for 5-star hotels compared to other destinations.
 This might not work if you’re on a backpacker budget, but if not, why not experience the 5-star luxury on the cheap?

 You’ll get fabulous hotel service and you’ll sleep soundly in your luxurious accommodation.
 We stayed at The Lebua State Tower.
 Wow!
 Our hotel room views were incredible, we had to pinch ourselves every time we caught sight of the outside world.
-Dining and drinking in the hotel can come at a hefty though, so if you’re travelling on a budget, look out for that.
+Dining and drinking in the hotel can come at a hefty price though, so if you’re travelling on a budget, look out for that.

 4. Gawp at the Skybar